Medvedev’s US Open match delayed by booing fans after photographer enters the court - WTOP News

 “He wants to go home, guys.
 He doesn’t like to be here.
 He gets paid by the match, not by the hour,” Medvedev shouted into the microphones behind the chair.

+Medvedev wouldn’t elaborate on that part of the exchange during his press conference.

+“I’m getting big fine enough, so if I speak I’m in big trouble, so I’m not going to speak,” he said.
+“Everyone knows what I talked about when I said Reilly.
+Reilly got fined big-time for this, so I’m going to get a big fine, too.”

-Medvedev kept encouraging the loud boos on Louis Armstrong Stadium, which eventually lasted so long that he then tried to get fans to quiet down so Bonzi could serve.
-When he finally did, he double-faulted, and Medvedev won the game and later the set in a tiebreaker to prolong the match.
+Medvedev blew kisses to fans and kept encouraging the loud boos, which lasted so long that he then tried to get fans to quiet down so Bonzi could serve.
+When Bonzi finally did, he missed the first serve and then lost the point, and Medvedev won the game and later the set to prolong the match.

+Bonzi, who had fans chanting his name at times, appeared ready to serve at one point before some started whistling.
+He explained that he didn’t want to hit because it’s difficult to play tennis without being able to hear the sound of the ball.

+“Every time I went on the line to serve and every time I did that, everyone was booing.
+I felt I didn’t do anything bad in the match to, like, receive this treatment, and I didn’t want to serve in those conditions,” Bonzi said.
+“So I was waiting.”

 AP tennis: https://apnews.com/hub/tennis

-Note: This story has been corrected to show that Bonzi lost the point on match point.
-A previous version stated that he double-faulted.